 Profitability remained in the single digits a year longer than expected, marketing virtually ceased, and every member of the team felt these burdens ripple into and suffocate the company culture.

-After it was all said and done, it was a full year before the new advisor was able to sit with a client and do what needed to be done—and to no fault of their own.
-Since this firm’s transformation, the advisor has become a valuable asset for the firm.
+After everything was said and done, it took a whole year for the new advisor to finally meet with a client and get to work—through no fault of their own.
+Since then, this advisor has proven to be a big asset to the firm.

 Don’t Skip This Step!

-The best business processes, on boarding included, are systematized and streamlined so as to save time and resources and improve productivity and culture.
+The best business practices, including how new employees are welcomed, are organized and made efficient to save time and resources while boosting productivity and workplace culture.

 Don’t let this true story be you.
 Start systematizing and making time for your on boarding process today.